 What Is Smallpox?

-Smallpox can be spread from person to person by direct, face-to-face contact.
-It can also be spread through bodily fluids or linens and clothing that have been contaminated.
-Smallpox can be spread through the air, although this is rare.
+Smallpox can be spread by direct, face-to-face contact.
+It can also be spread through body fluids, linens, and clothing that contains the virus.
+Smallpox can be spread through the air, but this is rare.

 - High fever

 As the illness goes on, a red rash appears on the tongue and in the mouth.
 The rash then spreads.
 Spots begin to break open.
 The red spots turn into raised bumps.
 By day 4, the bumps fill with fluid.
 Scabs form over all the bumps.

 What Is the Smallpox Vaccine?

 The smallpox vaccine contains a live virus.
 It is related to smallpox.
 The vaccine is usually given in the arm as pinpricks.

 The vaccine is not given to most people.
 It is given to those at risk.
 This includes the military and those who work in high threat areas.